 PPP consists in calculating global corrections at the raw GNSS signal level, without using the principle of the differential effect with another nearby station.

 This method requires a very thorough knowledge of all the parameters that disturb the measurements (clocks, orbits, atitude of each satellite, propagation in the atmosphere, earth tides, etc.).
 Thus, a whole series of corrections is made available, especially :

 - clock corrections,

 - The electronic biases of the satellites on code and phase (the latter being necessary to fix ambiguities).

 In addition, there are real-time PPP public services that can be used for research and testing purposes, made available via the IGS website : http://www.igs.org/rts

 PPP: Centimetric precision with global coverage

 Finally, PPP technology alone makes it possible to correct very precisely all errors related to the GNSS system by providing a global service.
 It then becomes possible to position oneself centimetrically in PPP with a single receiver in real time.

 The real advantage of PPP is that it is operational worldwide.
 Indeed, it is not necessary to work close to a reference station, allowing coverage of the oceans for example.

-This is the case of TERIA, which in 2019 entered into a partnership with France Brevet to exploit some of the CNES (Centre National des Études Spatiales) patents for the use of its PPP-Mondial algorithm.
+This is the case of TERIA, which in 2019 entered into a partnership with France Brevet to exploit some of the CNES (Centre National des Études Spatiales) patents to set up a PPP-Global service.
 Combined with the know-how of its experts and its network, this algorithm will make it possible to extend the coverage of its services.
 TERIA will then offer complementary solutions to its customers and partners wishing to work beyond the TERIA network coverage area through a PPP service alone.